-- Providers are required to follow the procedures listed below when vaccine loss occurs: - Remove expired/spoiled vaccine from the vaccine storage unit immediately. - Reconcile inventory and account for vaccine loss in ImmPact.
-Reconciliation must occur at least once every thirty days but is recommended to be done weekly. - Contact MIP Vaccine Management to obtain a Return Authorization Form (if applicable). - Providers should follow the procedures listed below for returning non-viable vaccine (if applicable): - MIP Vaccine Management will fax or email a Return Authorization Form to provider office - Providers will receive a shipping label from McKesson (emailed or mailed depending on provider site preference) - Providers must ensure that all and only vaccines listed on the Return Authorization Form are included in the box for return. - If more than one box will be used, mark the boxes with "Box 1 of 2", "Box 2 of 2", etc.
+• Providers are required to follow the procedures listed below when vaccine loss occurs:

+- Remove expired/spoiled vaccine from the vaccine storage unit immediately. - Reconcile inventory and account for vaccine loss in ImmPact.
+Reconciliation must occur at least once every fourteen days but, is recommended to be done weekly.
+Reconciliation is also required same day, prior to placing an order. - Contact MIP Vaccine Management to obtain a Return Authorization Form (if applicable). - Providers should follow the procedures listed below for returning non-viable vaccine (if applicable): - MIP Vaccine Management will fax or email a Return Authorization Form to provider office - Providers will receive a shipping label from McKesson (emailed or mailed depending on provider site preference) - Providers must ensure that all and only vaccines listed on the Return Authorization Form are included in the box for return. - If more than one box will be used, mark the boxes with "Box 1 of 2", "Box 2 of 2", etc

-- A copy of the Return Authorization Form should be included in each box when returning the non-viable vaccine. - Providers must indicate on the Return Authorization Form the number of the box in which the vaccine is being shipped (e.g., "Box 1 of 2", "Box 2 of 2", etc.). - Providers must wait until UPS returns to their office with the next delivery to return the box with the non-viable vaccines to avoid shipping costs to the provider office. - NEVER include broken vials/syringes or exposed syringe needles in the box for return.
+A copy of the Return Authorization Form should be included in each box when returning the non-viable vaccine.

+- Providers must indicate on the Return Authorization Form the number of the box in which the vaccine is being shipped (e.g., "Box 1 of 2", "Box 2 of 2", etc.). - Providers must wait until UPS returns to their office with the next delivery to return the box with the non-viable vaccines to avoid shipping costs to the provider office. - NEVER include broken vials/syringes or exposed syringe needles in the box for return.